Having sex during pregnancy can require a bit of creativity and adaptation from both you and your partner.

 Oxytocin is an antagonist to adrenaline, which means when one is present in high amounts the other one is absent.

 There’s a lot of research about how ongoing exposure to stress hormones negatively affects your baby’s growth.
-High oxytocin release stops stress hormones being present for long periods of time.
+High oxytocin release stops stress hormones from being present for long periods of time.

 You might be wondering whether semen can get inside your uterus through the cervix.
 Don’t worry.